-- 7.1 The DSG-1301 series gauge contains two default settings that are available to the user anytime during the life of the gauge.
+- 7.1 The DSG-1601 series gauge contains several default settings that are available to the user anytime during the life of the gauge.
 Upon receipt, the gauge is set to one of these settings.
-These default settings will provide factory calibration for both Type J and K thermocouples. - 7.2 SELECTING A DEFAULT SETTING From the normal mode, press the MODE key until the display reads "tyPE" and press ENTER.
-Use the ▲ and ▼ keys to select either a Type J or K thermocouple and press ENTER.
-All of the configuration parameters as well as the calibration values will automatically be reset to the factory settings for that thermocouple type. - 7.3 DEFAULT SETTINGS Listed below are the factory default settings stored in permanent memory.
+These default settings can be used as a starting point when custom-configuring the gauge as all parameters are set to known values. - 7.2 SELECTING A DEFAULT SETTING From the normal mode, press the MODE key until the display reads "tyPE" and press ENTER.
+Use the ▲ and ▼ keys to select a transducer type and press ENTER.
+All of the configuration parameters will automatically be set to the factory settings for that transducer type.
+The factory preset transducer types are 100, 300, 500, 1000, 2000, and 5000 psi, dEG1 and dEG2 (degrees) °F.

+7.3 DEFAULT SETTINGS - Listed below are the factory default settings stored in permanent memory.